-When a student wants to return to the College, he/she will be required to submit to the Director of Health Services appropriate documentation from a qualified health professional stating that the student has been cleared to return.
-It is recommended that he/she schedule a meeting with the Director of Health Services to review any relevant matters about this transition.
-If a student returning from a medical leave requires a reasonable accommodation in order to meet the essential eligibility requirements for MSMC students, MSMC will attempt to accommodate him/her as outlined in the MSMC Student Handbook.
-If the student is not approved to return to the College, he/she may submit a written appeal, within two weeks of receiving the decision, to the AVPAA.
-The AVPAA will review the appeal in consultation with the Vice-President for Academic Affairs, and their decision regarding the request will be final.
+When a student wishes to return to the College, s/he is required to submit to the Director of Health Services appropriate documentation from a qualified health professional stating that the student has been cleared to return.
+It is recommended that s/he schedule a meeting with the Director of Health Services to review any relevant matters regarding this transition.
+If a student returning from a medical or mental health leave requires a reasonable accommodation in order to meet the essential eligibility requirements for MSMC students, MSMC will attempt to accommodate him/her as outlined in the MSMC Student Handbook.
+If the student is not approved to return to the College, s/he may submit a written appeal, within two weeks of receiving the decision, to the Vice President for Academic Affairs, whose decision regarding the request will be final.